 Try not to leave home until the roads have been cleared.
 When you return from a trip out, take off your shoes as soon as you get inside.
 Snow and ice that sticks to your shoes will melt and make your floors slippery.

 Learn how to protect yourself from falls.
-VANTAGE Aging teaches Matter of Balance, a fall prevention program by Steady U Ohio.
-The program aims to lower the number of fall-related injuries by increasing seniors’ activity levels and reducing their fear of falling.
+Matter of Balance is a fall prevention program by Steady U Ohio that aims to lower the number of fall-related injuries by increasing seniors’ activity levels and reducing their fear of falling.

 Cold temperatures can be more than unpleasant – they can be dangerous, especially to seniors.
 Dress in layers to stay warm out in the cold and comfortable indoors.
 When you go outside, wear a warm coat, hat, gloves, scarf, and socks.
 Cover exposed skin to avoid frostbite.

 Cold weather can make it hard to get out of the house and socialize.
 Many seniors have less contact with friends and family during winter months.
 This kind of isolation can lead to feelings of loneliness and isolation.

 To avoid isolation, have friends, family members, and neighbors check in on you.
 A simple phone call can make a big difference.
 VANTAGE’s AmeriCorps Seniors RSVP can provide trained volunteers to call you or someone you know through the Telecare program.
 You schedule a time for a volunteer to call.
 You can have a friendly conversation or just a quick check-in, whichever you prefer.

 Audit your home

 Is your home ready for cold weather?
 There are things you can do to prevent losing heat and avoid paying high energy bills.

 Help your house hold heat by installing weather stripping and insulation.
 Close window drapes and doors to spaces in your home that you do not often use.
 Get your heating system checked by a qualified professional.